You’ll need a new app to open this ms-windows-store error [COMPLETE GUIDE]

 Fix – “You’ll need a new app to open this ms-windows-store”

-Solution 1 – Run the Windows Store Apps Troubleshooter
+Solution 1 – Run the Microsoft Store Apps Troubleshooter

 The first thing we’re going to try is also the simplest one.
 We’ll run the Apps Troubleshooter, to see if it can resolve the issue for us.
 Here’s what you need to do: